Let’s go hiking!

 Hiking, an activity that popular the world over.
 Especially here in China.

 Shenzhen has several hiking options and it can be difficult to know which ones to do.
-This is a quick guide to 6 of them.
+This is a quick guide to a few of them.
 There are others and they will be listed later.
 As with all hikes, there are many routes, start points, end points etc. These can’t all be covered, so only the main routes will be listed here.

 Start with the biggest most well-known.
 The highest mountain in SZ this stands an impressive 940M high.
 It’s also the most challenging of the peaks in the city.
 But for those who conquer the climb you’ll be rewarded with magnificent panoramic views of the city, it’s a breathtaking sight!
 Densely vegetated, it is popular and offers a stunning vista of the coastline and Shenzhen Reservoir year-round.
 Sadly as with most hikes in China there are a lot of stairs so prepare yourself, although there are 2 paths you can take from the main gate so each visit could be slightly different for you.
 1 is a flat path and one has stairs so it’s up to you which one you take.
 As you hike you will pass numerous streams and creeks along the way.
-This is the winner for views, and the winner for difficulty if you’re looking for a challenge, but it’s a pain to get to needing to use public bus or didi.
+This is the winner for views, and the winner for difficulty if you’re looking for a challenge.

 Can get bus 211 from Cuizhu metro station exit B2 to the wutong bus terminal.